-Prerequisite: GD 129 with a grade of "C" or better
+Prerequisite: GD 129 or equivalent with a grade of "C" or better or "CR" Corequisite: None

-75 hours paid or 60 hours unpaid work experience per unit
+75 hours paid or 60 hours unpaid work experience per

 Provides field experience in design, business procedures, client relationships, and supervision of work executed for practicing professionals and design-related firms.
 Student is responsible for finding an employer.
 Assessment of student to be performed by instructor based on recommendations of supervisor at place of employment.
 Work experience must be started and completed during the semester that units are earned.
 Credit/No Credit only.